alexpeattie/letsencrypt-fromscratch/README.md

 FF 44 | Chrome 48 | IE 11 | Safari 7.1 | iOS 8 (Safari) | Windows Phone 8.1 | Android 6
 --- | --- | --- | --- | --- | --- | ---
 :no_entry: | :white_check_mark: | :white_check_mark: | :no_entry: | :no_entry: | :no_entry: | :no_entry:

-Here's an example subdomain using the Let's Encrypt root CA in the trust chain: <https://leroot.alexpeattie.com>.

 <br>